 Instead of, “Do you understand?” — “What do you understand?”

-Child has difficulty learning. — Use movement.
+The child has difficulty learning. — Use movement.

 What is fair?
-Fair means doing everything possible to help each individual learn.
+Fair means doing everything possible to help each individual learner.
 Respond to “That’s not fair. . .” by telling the truth. “______ learns better if he _______.
 If there is something you need, I will do my best to provide that for you.”

 Sometimes, the “fairest” practice is to allow all the children to try an accommodation.
 Those who do not benefit will soon lose interest.
 The individuals who find help will continue to use the accommodation.
-The time has come to stop worrying about fairness and begin to accommodate the needs of each individual
+The time has come to stop worrying about fairness and begin to accommodate the needs of each individual.

 If children at a given grade or age brought similar needs and circumstances to situations, teaching would be much easier.
 If this accounting for similarities were the case, classes should be able to maintain a ratio of one teacher for forty students.